cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### About the journal

 This journal is a new phenomenon.
-We experiment here with Bostrom unique features and apply them to real world problems in a form resembling to modern scientific journals.
+We experiment here with Bostrom's unique features and apply them to real world problems in a form resembling modern scientific journals.

 Bostrom journal is created on top of the Bostrom Blockchain knowledge rank.

-Bostrom journal created to be easyly parsable to enable users to work with it as a knowledge graph (the subgraph of the main graph), and for convenience of reading.
+Bostrom journal is created to be easily parsable to enable users to {~~work with~>use~~} it as a knowledge graph (the subgraph of the main graph), and for convenience of reading.

-We assembled this journal from the particles. >>|
+We assembled this journal from {--the--} particles. >>|

 ---